saitoshi/saitoshi.github.io/projects/project-1.md

 #### Week 1 Tasks

 For the first week, I have set up the page where students can sign up their books to sell and a page where it lists the possible textbooks that students can see that are on sale.
+To take a good look on what I was assigned, feel free to visit [Milestone 1](https://github.com/textbookhunt/textbookhunt/projects/2).

 #### Week 2 Tasks
 For the second week, I have set up the advanced settings of what I did in the first week.
 For example, making the display cleaner and organized and have the navigation bar move as the user scrolls down the page.